codemod-com/docs/docs/cli/advanced-usage.md

 ### `--useJson`

-The `--useJson` option can be used to switch Intuita's CLI responses to JSON format.
+The `--useJson` option can be used to switch the CLI responses to JSON format.

 This option uses the following format: